Does Tea Break a Fast? Your Ultimate Guide to Tea & Intermittent Fasting

 Key Takeaways for a Successful Fast

-In the end, plain tea can be a great companion on your intermittent fasting journey.
-The key is to be mindful of what you're drinking.
+A tea can be a great companion on your intermittent fasting journey.
+But the key is to be mindful of what you're drinking.

 Remember, a successful intermittent fasting journey is built on consistency and a healthy lifestyle, and a mindful cup of tea can certainly be part of that.